Danum shield: Buckland (1978)

 In Buckland's assessment the board of the shield, which had largely deteriorated, was broadly rectangular, with a curved top and bottom, and measured at 0.64 m in width and a maximum of 1.25 m in length.
 Based on the size of iron rivets used in its construction the board measured around 10 mm in thickness.
 The shield was flat in profile, not curved as the famous Roman scutum shield.
 The board was made from three layers of wood; a centre of oak with outer layers of alder joined by glue.
 The centre was made from six staves of wood, approximately 3.8 mm thick, arranged in a vertical orientation, while the outer layers were of staves around 3.2 mm thick laid in a horizontal orientation.
 The staves varied but measured 103–110 mm in width.
 The shield board was not banded in iron along its edge as some other Roman shields were.
 This would have made it less durable in battle against opponents with slashing weapons such as swords.
 It may be that the design was intentional and worked to trap an opponent's sword if it struck the shield's edge, or that the shield was intended for use only against spear-armed opponents.

 The domed shield boss was 200 mm in diameter and made of 2 mm thick iron.
 It was positioned 50 mm vertically above the centre of the shield and affixed to it by four iron rivets driven through a 28 mm flange.
 The off-centre position of the boss would cause the bottom portion of the shield to tip towards the user, protecting their legs.
 On the rear of the shield was a 0.8 m vertical iron hand grip, secured by six iron rivets.
 The rivets were hidden on the front of the shield by a spina, a wooden rib 28–33 mm wide and 5 mm thick running vertically down the centre of the face, this had no structural value.
 The handgrip showed evidence of being repaired, possibly due to breakage of the grip or because the rivets pulled out.
-The spina was removed, and the hand grip reattached with nails driven through the rivetholes and bent over, the spina was then reattached.
+The spina was removed, and the hand grip reattached with nails driven through the rivet holes and bent over, the spina was then reattached.